Mindstormer619/Code-Notes/1. Projects/Book - Designing Data Intensive Applications/Designing Data Intensive Applications - Reliable, Scalable, Maintainable Apps.md

 + A service that the system depends on slows down / unresponsive / bugged.
 + Cascading failures: one fault triggers faults in other components.

-These bugs usually show that the software _makes an assumption_ which was true, up until it wasn't.
+These bugs usually show that the **software _makes an assumption_ which was true, up until it wasn't**.

 ### Human Errors

-A study found that the leading cause of outages was configuration errors by operators.
-Hardware faults played a role in only 10-25% of outages.
+A study found that the **leading cause of outages was configuration errors by operators**. **Hardware faults played a role in only 10-25% of outages.**

 Reliability despite unreliable humans?
 How?